 |Saturated Fat 5g||25%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 In the Canary Islands, mojos or sauces are made with vinegar and oil and served cold, as an accompaniment to potatoes, meat, and fish.
 These mojos can be red or green and sometimes spicy, as is the mojo picon.
 Serve this sauce as canarios do - to accompany a meal, or serve it as a tapa with home-fried potatoes or patatas arrugadas — wrinkled potatoes.

-- Soak the dried red bell peppers in a bowl or pan of warm water for 10-15 minutes to soften and rehydrate them.
-After soaking, drain water and remove the stems.
+Soak dried red bell peppers in a bowl or pan of warm water for 10 to 15 minutes to soften and rehydrate them.
+After soaking, drain water and remove stems.

-- Slice the garlic cloves.
+Slice garlic cloves.
 Break bread into quarters and set aside.

-- If you will not use the sauce the same day, store in a glass jar, (such as the jars made for canning), then cover the sauce with olive oil, seal tightly and refrigerate.
+If you will not use sauce the same day, store in a glass jar, (such as jars made for canning), then cover sauce with olive oil, seal tightly, and refrigerate.